Idrisid dynasty: Founders of the Idrisid state: Idris I and Idris II

-The successors of Idris II
+Successors of Idris II

 The dynasty's power would slowly decline following Idris II's death.
 Under his son and successor Muhammad (828–836) the kingdom was divided amongst seven of his brothers, whereby eight Idrisid statelets formed in Morocco and western Algeria.
 Muhammad himself came to rule Fes, with only nominal power over his brothers.
 His brother Al-Qasim ruled Tangier and its surroundings.
 'Umar ruled over the Sanhaja and the Ghumara in the Rif region.
 Isa was given control of the coastal Tamesna regions near the Bou Regreg, including Shallah (Chellah), and was based at Wazeqqūr (a town near modern-day Khenifra).
 Yahya was given Hiṣn Daī (a site probably near modern Beni Mellal).
 Hamza was given Walili.
 'Ubayd Allah (or 'Abd Allah) was given the south, including the territory of the Lamta tribes and a town named Tamdult.
 Agadir (later Tlemcen) was left under the control of Muhammad Ibn Sulayman, Idris II's cousin and the son of Sulayman, the brother of Idris I whom the latter had left in charge of the city, constituting the Sulaymanid dynasty.

 Soon after this territorial division Isa revolted against his brother Muhammad.
 Muhammad entrusted his other brother Umar to punish him.
 Umar successfully drove Isa from power, who was forced to take refuge in Chellah.
 Umar then turned north to punish his other brother, al-Qasim, because the latter had refused to join him and Muhammad against Isa.
 Al-Qasim fled to Asilah and settled nearby, while Muhammad gave Umar governorship of Tangier as a reward.
 Upon Umar's death in September or October 835 his son Ali ibn Umar was granted all of his father's domains in turn.
 Muhammad himself died seven months later in the March or April 836.
 His son Ali ibn Muhammad inherited his position and ruled for 13 years (836–849) in a competent manner, ensuring the stability of the state.
 After his death in 849 he was succeeded by his brother Yahya ibn Muhammad (or Yahya I), who also enjoyed a peaceful reign.

 Idrisid dirham, minted at al-'Aliyah (Fes), Morocco, 840 CE.
 The coin features the name of Ali: a son-in-law of Muhammad, the fourth Caliph, and an ancestor of the Idrisids.

 During this time Islamic and Arabic culture gained a stronghold in the towns and Morocco profited from the trans-Saharan trade, which came to be dominated by Muslim (mostly Berber) traders.
 The city of Fes also flourished and became an important religious center.
 During Yahya's reign more Arab immigrants arrived and the famous mosques of al-Qarawiyyin and al-Andalusiyyin were founded.
 Even so, the Islamic and Arabic culture only made its influence felt in the towns, with the vast majority of Morocco's population still using the Berber languages and often adhering to Islamic heterodox and heretical doctrines.
 The Idrisids were principally rulers of the towns and had little power over the majority of the country's population.